St. Anne's Anglican Church

+St. Anne's Anglican Church (also known as St. Anne's, Gladstone Avenue, St. Anne's, Brockton, or the Group of Seven Church) was a historic Anglican parish church located in the Brockton Village neighbourhood of Toronto, Ontario.

-St. Anne's, Gladstone Avenue (in earlier documents, St Anne's, Brockton and popularly the Group of Seven Church) in Toronto is a National Historic Site and parish of the Anglican Church of Canada.
-It was established in 1863 as the parish for the hamlet of Brockton, Canada, and is one of the seven (formerly twelve) parishes of Parkdale Deanery.
-The current building, dating to 1907–08 and overlooking Dufferin Street, is noted for its distinctive design, based on the Byzantine Revival style.
-The interior of the church is decorated by artwork by members of the Group of Seven circle of painters, depicting events of the Old and New Testaments and dating to 1923.
-The artwork by J. E. H. MacDonald, Frederick Varley, and Franklin Carmichael is a unique example of Group of Seven art designed for a religious purpose, something they are not known for.
+Established in 1862, the building, a National Historic Site of Canada, was constructed in 1907–1908 in the Byzantine Revival style, unique for an Anglican church.
+The interior of the church was decorated with murals by members of the Group of Seven which dated to 1923 and Byzantine mosaics installed in the 1960s.
+The Group of Seven murals by J. E. H. MacDonald, Frederick Varley and Franklin Carmichael were a unique example of religious works by the circle, typically known for their landscapes.

+The building, including its interior and artworks, was very largely destroyed by fire on Sunday, June 9, 2024.
+Immediate reactions included a declared intention to rebuild.

 History

+The parish of St. Anne's was established in 1862 to serve the then-hamlet of Brockton, which was later annexed by Toronto in 1884.
+The first church building was built facing Dufferin Street on what is now the site of the parish hall, this building was expanded three times.
+The church is one of seven (formerly twelve) parishes that form the Parkdale Deanery.

-The first church was built in 1862, which now serves as the church's hall.
-In 1906 Canon Lawrence Skey oversaw the building of a new church to better fit its increasing congregation.
-In 1907 a competition was held for the design of the new church, and was won by William Ford Howland.
-The church was built in the Byzantine Revival style.
+By 1906, the parish had outgrown its building and its then rector, Canon Lawrence Skey, commissioned a new church.
+In 1907, a competition was held for designs for the new church.
+The competition was won by William Ford Howland, an associate at the firm of Burke & Horwood.
+The church was built in the Byzantine Revival style, unique for an Anglican church.
 St. Anne's is constructed of concrete and brick and has a cruciform plan with a distinctive central dome, 21 m in height.
 Other architectural features include two domed bell towers, a half-domed chancel and arched transepts.
-It is the only Canadian Anglican church built in the Byzantine style.
+It was the only Canadian Anglican church built in the Byzantine style.
 The property is protected by an Ontario Heritage Trust conservation easement.
 The property is also a designated building under the Ontario Heritage Act and it was designated as a National Historic Site by the Government of Canada in 1996.

 Group of Seven

 In 1923 Canon Lawrence Skey commissioned artwork for the interior; the project was led by J. E. H. MacDonald, one of the founding members of the Group of Seven.
-MacDonald assembled a group of Canadian artists, which included fellow Group of Seven members Fred Varley and Franklin Carmichael, as well as Thoreau MacDonald, Neil Mackechnie, Arthur Martin, S. Treviranus, H. S. Palmer and H. S. Stansfield.
+MacDonald assembled a group of Canadian artists, which included fellow Group of Seven members Frederick Varley and Franklin Carmichael, as well as Thoreau MacDonald, Neil Mackechnie, Arthur N. Martin, S. Treviranus, H. S. Palmer and H. S. Stansfield.
 Together they created more than a dozen murals and large paintings.
 The group also included sculptors Frances Loring and Florence Wyle, who created medallions and the reliefs of the four apostles.